Join XR Cambridge

 Get trained up:

-- Supergroups are for meeting other rebels, finding out about actions and brainstorming action ideas - they are very friendly and relaxed
+Supercrew meetings are for meeting other rebels, finding out about actions and brainstorming action ideas - they are very friendly and relaxed.

-- Anyone is welcome at any Supergroup meeting: just turn up and you will be welcomed!
+Anyone is welcome at any Supergroup meeting: just turn up and you will be welcomed!
+However, we will also have a Special Supercrew meeting on 2nd December for new rebels.

 Not sure or got a question?